yodrew/darkroomretreat/manuscript/darkness.md

 # 8 - darkness {#darkness}
+navprev: air
+navnext: water

 There is darkness, and then there is _darkness_.
 We're going for the second kind: perfect and absolute.
-There is a million-percent difference between 99% and 100% dark.
+There is a million-percent difference between 99@@ and 100@@ dark.
 Then the mind has nothing left to hold onto, no reason to resist.
 Finally it can let go, fall into the well of itself, and be renewed.

 Though often easier to deal with than ventilation, light is relentless.
 It sneaks sideways through a single layer of clear plastic tape; through heavy fabric; around multiple, darkened corners; and at joints and edges of everything.
 After suffering many defeats at its hands, I have developed equally formidable means of eliminating it.
 I will now bestow them upon you so that you, too, can become a Conan the Barbarian of lightproofing.